pguitard/presentations/readme.md

 Presentations
 =============

-This is a repository containing the very few presentations I've given so far.
+This is a repository containing the very few presentations I give.
 Each dated directory contains a presentation in PDF and Keynote format, along with a submodule link to any relevant code respositories, if applicable.

 To use
 ------